jjjj473/VEN/README.md

 Press `Esc` to enter command mode and type one of the commands above.
 Use `Esc` again to return to insert mode.

+The built-in help file can be viewed at any time with `:help`.

 This project is a prototype and welcomes contributions.